hashgraph/hedera-services/platform-sdk/docs/proposals/proposal-process.md

 ## Superseding A Proposal

 A proposal is superseded by a new proposal when material changes are needed once voting has started.
-The old proposal must link to the new proposal and indicate that it is being superseded.
+The old proposal must contain link to the new proposal and indicate that it is being superseded.
 After the proposal has been updated, the PR's status in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) project should be changed to `Superseded`.

 ---

 ## Withdrawing A Proposal

 A proposal may be withdrawn after voting occurs.
-The proposal must be updated with a reason for the withdrawal.
-After the proposal has been updated, the PR's status in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) project should be changed to `Withdrawn`.
+The proposal must contain a comment with a reason for the withdrawal.
+After the proposal has been updated, the PR's status in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) project should be changed to `Withdrawn` and closed.

 ---